Best Medieval Games 2025

 The series sees you guiding a dynasty throughout The Middle Ages, protecting and providing for your people while expanding your empire.

-You can be a righteous god-fearing king who unites all the religious powers or branch off and do your own thing.
+You can be a virtuous god-fearing king who unites all the religious powers or branch off and do your own thing.

 This is all while dealing with peasant rebellions, pilgrimages to unconquered lands, Viking invasions, and the typical drama that comes with royalty.